Autism & AuDHD Assessment Information

 Optional:

-2-3 Week Gap for Report Writing & Review of Self-Assessments: Allocate time to thoroughly review session notes, self-assessments, and observational data.
+2-3 Week Gap for Report Writing & Review of Self-Assessments: Allocated time to thoroughly review session notes, self-assessments, and observational data.

 Phase 3: Report Review & Integration (1–2 Sessions + Optional Follow-Ups)